 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for any doctor to predict the exact course of your disease.

-To come up with your prognosis, your doctor will consider test results, the type of CUP you have, the rate and depth of tumour growth, how well you respond to treatment, and other factors such as your age, fitness and medical history.
+To work out your prognosis, your doctor will consider test results, the type of CUP you have, the rate and depth of tumour growth, how well you respond to treatment, and other factors such as your age, fitness and medical history.

-Although most cancers of unknown primary can’t be cured, treatment can keep some cancers under control for months or years.
-For example, some people with a localised deposit of CUP (e.g. in a lymph node in the neck) are able to achieve long-term control, or sometimes even a cure, with surgery or high-dose chemoradiation (a combination of chemotherapy and radiotherapy).
+Although most cases of CUP can't be cured, treatment can keep some cancers under control for months or years.
+For example, some people with a localised deposit of CUP (e.g. in a lymph node in the neck) are able to achieve long-term control, or sometimes even a cure, with surgery or high-dose chemoradiation (a combination of chemotherapy and radiation therapy).

 Whatever the prognosis, palliative treatment can relieve symptoms such as pain to improve quality of life.
 It can be used at any stage of advanced cancer.